ros4hri/asr_vosk/README.md

 This repository is a PAL wrapper of offline Speech Recognition model [Vosk](https://alphacephei.com/vosk/).
-It is based and shares license of example taken from QTRobot (pending license approval), with quite a few adjustments to suit our robots in any case.
+It is originally based and shares license of example taken from QTRobot (pending license approval), with quite a few adjustments to suit our robots in any case.

 (source code:
 https://github.com/luxai-qtrobot/software/blob/master/apps/qt_vosk_app/src/qt_vosk_app_node.py#L144)

-At the moment this package is run from inside a docker image, see [pal_docker_vosk](https://gitlab/Dockers/pal_docker_vosk) for more details on how it is run.
-Reason: it is complicated to create a debian of the Vosk python library, see Dockerfile for related dependencies.

-This README will focus on the ROS interfaces in case it needs to be changed in the future.

 ## Vosk configuration files